Careers360 Logo

 • A high concentration of cytokinins is found in areas of active cell division, they promote cell division.

-Abscisic acid is a plant growth inhibitor hormone, it affects wilting of leaves.
+Abscisic acid is a plant growth inhibitor hormone that affects the wilting of leaves.

 Hormones In Animals